Reading

 Summer reading again

 Did you ever think about how to get a student interested in poetry?
 Sometimes, it's a tough sell.
-This book of poetry is a great starter for students in Dear Hot Dog: Poems about Everyday Stuffgrades 2-5.
-The poems are about every day things and help expose a child to figurative language and the different rhythms of poetry.
-Dear Hot Dog: Poems about Everyday Stuff is fun and easy to read.
+This book of poetry is a great starter for students in grades 2-5.
+The poems are about every day things and help…

 Getting ready for summer reading?